dumblob/toxic-swamp/README.md

     ]
     ```

 4. Miner now functional.
-Rebuild and serve your site to view the changes.
+[Read the docs](https://after-dark.habd.as/module/toxic-swamp/) for help configuring.

 For release verification and additional info see the [Toxic Swamp help docs](https://after-dark.habd.as/module/toxic-swamp/).